Jesse James (1939 film): Production

 Much of the filming for Jesse James took place around the town of Pineville in McDonald County, Missouri, because at the time the town and surrounding area looked much as it would have in the 1880s and 1890s.
 The town's historic Old McDonald County Courthouse, a National Register of Historic Places site, was featured in the film serving as a stand-in for the Liberty, Missouri, courthouse.
 Pineville still celebrates Jesse James Days annually in homage to the film and the movie stars who descended on the small town to make it.
 In their off time from filming, the films' stars and crew, including Tyrone Power, Henry Fonda, and Randolph Scott, would seek relaxation at the Shadow Lake resort in Noel, Missouri, on the shores of the Elk River (Oklahoma).

 After its release the film would gain a measure of misplaced notoriety for a scene in which a horse appears to fall to its death down a rocky slope toward the end of the film.
 This scene was one of many cited by the American Humane Association against Hollywood's abuse of animals, and led to the association's monitoring of filmmaking.
-However, according to Leonard Mosley's biography Zanuck: The Rise and Fall of Hollywood's last Tycoon, none of "the horses [had] been injured.
+However, according to Leonard Mosley's biography Zanuck: The Rise and Fall of Hollywood's Last Tycoon, none of "the horses [had] been injured.
 Under Zanuck's direction, a short distance down the cliff, on a conveniently broad platform, the unit roper had arranged a soft landing for the horses."

-The most difficult riding stunts were performed for high fees by Cliff Lyons who doubled both costars.
+The most difficult riding stunts were performed for high fees by Cliff Lyons, who doubled both costars.

 Reception

-Jesse James was the third highest-grossing film of 1939, behind Gone with the Wind and Mr. Smith Goes to Washington.
+Jesse James was the third highest-grossing film of the year, behind Gone with the Wind and Mr. Smith Goes to Washington.
 A sequel, The Return of Frank James, directed by Fritz Lang with Henry Fonda reprising his role as Frank James along with other actors playing the same characters as they had in Jesse James, was released in 1940.

 The film was on continuous release in the United States for more than 15 years.
 The film was reissued in March 1946 and was released for a fourth time in July 1951.
 By May 1954, it had played over 52,000 bookings in the United States and Canada.

 A remake was directed by Nicholas Ray in 1957, The True Story of Jesse James.